Evidence-based education: Critics and skeptics

-Skeptics point out that EBP in medicine often produces conflicting results, so why should educators accept EBP in education.
+Skeptics point out that EBP in medicine often produces conflicting results.
 Others feel that EBE "limits the opportunities for educational professionals to exert their judgment about what is educationally desirable in particular situations".

-Some suggest teachers should not pick up research findings and implement them directly into the classroom; instead they advocate for a modified approach some call evidence-informed teaching that combines research with other types of evidence plus personal experience and good judgement.
-(To be clear, some use the term evidence-informed teaching to mean "practice that is influenced by robust research evidence".)
+Some suggest teachers should not pick up research findings and implement them directly into the classroom; instead they advocate for a modified approach some call evidence-informed teaching that combines research with other types of evidence plus personal experience and good judgement; "practice that is influenced by robust research evidence".

-Still others say there is "a mutual interdependence between science and education", and teachers should become better trained in research science and "take science sufficiently seriously" to see how its methods might inform their practice.
+Others say there is "a mutual interdependence between science and education", and teachers should become better trained in research science and "take science sufficiently seriously" to see how its methods might inform their practice.

 Straight talk on evidence has suggested that reports about evidence in education need to be scrutinized for accuracy or subjected to Metascience (research on research).

 In a 2020 talk featured on ResearchED, Dylan Wiliam argues that when looking at the cost, benefit and practicality of research, more impact on student achievement will come from a knowledge-rich curriculum and improving teachers' pedagogical skills.